NoWorries/chrome-figma-ui-mod/README.md

 [Figma UI Mod is a chrome extension](https://chrome.google.com/webstore/detail/figma-ui-mod/pakkdlcbmijjkcocojcgonopnbkeolle) to provide advanced options for Figma users, including:

+**Changes**
+* 12 August: CSV export working with Figma UI3 changes.

 **Export Analytics as CSV**
+* Export library analytics as CSV
-* Export detailed library or component analytics as CSV (Analytics modal needs to be visible on screen)
+* Export component analytics as CSV
+Note: Analytics modal needs to be visible on screen

 **Enable several CSS overrides**
 Adjust the Figma UI to make better of available space on larger viewports:
 * Doubled the width of the Properties Panel (Right hand sidebar) – reduce truncation
 * Wider Select Dropdowns – reduce truncation